Win as a Whistleblower

 The Right Way

 Our whistleblower protection attorneys understand and admire the courage it takes to be a whistleblower.
-The head of our firm, Jason T. Brown, was a former FBI Special Agent who combated corruption, utilizing his industrious skill set to manage and participate in undercover activities.
-As a private attorney, he has assembled a team of whistleblower lawyers who zealously fight for those who want to champion the cause of eliminating fraud, waste, and abuse.
+The head of our firm, Jason T. Brown, served as a former FBI Special Agent who fought against corruption and used his extensive skill set in undercover operations.
+As a private attorney, he has assembled a team of dedicated whistleblower lawyers, as well as other Department of Justice alumni, who zealously fight for those seeking to eliminate fraud, waste, and abuse.

-If you blow the whistle the right way, you provide an important public service and may be eligible for a whistleblower award up to 30% of the government’s total recovery.
-Each year for the last decade, whistleblowers received over $100 million in aggregate rewards.
-If you blow the whistle the wrong way, your case could be over before it begins.
+Blowing the whistle right away provides a crucial public service and may make you eligible for a whistleblower award of up to 30% of the government’s total recovery.
+Over the past decade, every single year whistleblowers received over $100 million in aggregate rewards.
+However, if you blow the whistle incorrectly, your case could be compromised from the start.
+Therefore, it’s critical to discuss your options with a qualified whistleblower lawyer.

 Have a Whistleblower Law Firm Led by a Former FBI Special Agent Assist You